 - Bend your knees, keeping your back straight but angled forward.

-- Grip the bar firmly, for safety you should grip one hand palm facing inwards and the other with palm outwards.
+- Grip the bar firmly; for safety, you should grip one hand facing inwards and the other with the palm outwards.

 - Your arms remain straight, and the barbell will be approximately waist height.